Ronaldo storms down Juventus tunnel after being substituted for second time in a week | Goal.com

 On Sunday, Ronaldo once again looked far from happy about being substituted and headed straight down the tunnel after coming off the pitch.

 He was replaced by Paulo Dybala just after half-time with the game at that point goalless in Turin.
-The Argentine would go on to open the scoring in the 77th minute with a superb dribble and finish.
+The Argentine would go on to open the scoring in the 77th minute to hand Juve a 1-0 win and return the club to the Serie A summit - one point clear of Inter Milan.

 While an injury looks to be behind his recent substitutions, Ronaldo has now been taken off as many times as he was throughout the entire 2018-19 campaign for the Old Lady.